-After configuration changes, the user should click the Write to Hardware button to apply the changes.
-In online mode, user can then click the Store RAM to Flash button to permanently store the new configuration into the device's data flash.
+After configuration changes, click the Write to Hardware button to apply the changes.
+In online mode, then click the Store RAM to Flash button to permanently store the new configuration into the device data flash.

 8.2.2.1 Estimating ADC Reporting Accuracy